Volunteer Engagement Statement

 At Second Season

-Our furniture store and thrift store are operated entirely by volunteers, so all profits are used to provide services to Fishline clients.
-Volunteers can sort through donations, help repair and paint furniture, price and stage incoming merchandise or cashier.
+Our thrift store is operated entirely by volunteers, so all profits are used to provide services to Fishline clients.
+Volunteers can sort through donations, price and stage incoming merchandise or cashier.

 In Our Garden